linode/docs/docs/networking/dns/dnssec-with-nsd-on-centos-7.md

     exit 0

 That script will start NSD if it is not running.
 If it is running, it will restart it and rebuild / reload its database about every four hours.

-That is not really necessary on the master and I personally remove that part of the script on the master, but on the slaves I have found it can hasten how quickly they publish updates they receive from the master.
+I recommend removing the `else` block from the script on the master, but on the slaves I have found it can hasten how quickly they publish updates they receive from the master.

+The purpose of the `sleep` in the `else` block, in the event that you run multiple slaves, if they all boot at the same time the `sleep` will space out when the maintenance restart and flush happens reducing the odds that multiple slaves happen to reboot at the same time.

 Once the script is in its proper place, I add the following to the `root`
 crontab: